4d/docs/docs/Debugging/debugging-remote.md

 ## Rejected attachment requests

-While the debugger is already attached to a remote 4D client, or to 4D Server (default), no other machine can attach the debugger.
+While the debugger is already attached to a remote 4D client or to 4D Server, no other machine can attach the debugger.

 If a machine tries to attach the debugger while it is already attached, the attachment is rejected and a dialog box appears: